This post may contain affiliate links. Please read our disclosure policy.

 How to make chicken cacciatore

-This is an overview, and full ingredients & instructions are in the recipe card below.
+This is an overview with step-by-step photos.
+Full ingredients & instructions are in the recipe card below.

-• Return the chicken to the pot, and simmer until the it’s very tender and the carrots have softened fully.
-Stir in the fresh chopped basil, parsley, and olives, and season to taste.
+Return the chicken to the pot, and gently simmer until the it’s very tender and the carrots have softened fully.
+Stir in the chopped fresh basil, parsley, and olives, and season with salt & pepper to taste.

-• To adapt this into a Crockpot chicken cacciatore, follow steps 1-6 in the recipe card, and then add everything except for the olives, fresh basil, and parsley to slow cooker.
+• To adapt this into a slow cooker chicken cacciatore, follow steps 1-6 in the recipe card, and then add everything except for the olives, fresh basil, and parsley to slow cooker.
 Do 3 to 4 hours on high or 6-8 on low, and toss in the remaining ingredients right at the end of cooking.
 This recipe can also be doubled in a Crockpot no problem.

 Substitutions and variations